-- 2.1 In order to be considered for a degree, a candidate must have attempted and completed every element of the assessment for Year Two of the Degree and thereafter Year Three of the Degree. - 2.2 In order to be eligible for the award of a degree, a candidate must have satisfied the examiners by passing Year Two of the Degree and thereafter have satisfied the examiners by passing Year Three of the Degree. - 2.3 All LSE undergraduate students are enrolled on course LSE100.
+- 2.1 In order to be considered for a degree, a candidate must have attempted and completed every component of assessment for all courses required by the programme regulations. - 2.2 In order to be eligible for the award of a degree, a candidate must have passed the Year One Examination, and must have then satisfied the examiners by passing Year Two of the Degree and thereafter have satisfied the examiners by passing Year Three of the Degree. - 2.3 All LSE undergraduate students are enrolled on course LSE100.
 However, LSE100 is not counted for the purposes of classification.